sdelamo/sergiodelamo.com/posts/presentation-micronaut-security.md

 Sergio del Amo is a Micronaut core committer,  Developer Advocate for the Micronaut Foundation, and host of the [Micronaut podcast](https://micronautpodcast.com).

+## Elevator Pitch

+Every application needs security.
+In this talk, attendees discover how easy it is to work with Micronaut Security and learn how to tailor it to your needs.

 ## Note to Organizer

 This content can be a talk or a workshop.